kaimaiworm/marketing-leads-deep-learning/README.md

 # marketing-leads-deep-learning

-Forecasting marketing leads using ensembles of deep- and machine learning techniques
+Forecasting marketing leads using ensembles of deep- and machine learning techniques.
+Still work in progress!